Thapelo-ST/simple_shell/README.md

 Compilation
-Our shell will be compiled this way:
+Our shell was and can be compiled this way:

 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh Testing
-Your shell should work like this in interactive mode:
+Our shell should works like this in interactive mode:

 $ ./hsh
 ($) /bin/ls